apsislabs/apsisio/_drafts/bash_completion.md

 [^2]: [xkcd is relevant here](https://xkcd.com/1205/)

-[^3]: The bash man pages use tons of bolded references to dozens of other locations in a what is a huge doc with no links.
-This is becuase it's a man page, and man pages, as useful as they are, are dinosaurs [from a prehistoric time before hypertext was invented](https://unix.stackexchange.com/a/18161/34182).
+[^3]: Man pages, as useful as they are, are dinosaurs [from a prehistoric time before hypertext was invented](https://unix.stackexchange.com/a/18161/34182).
+You can't follow bolded text as if they were links.

 [^4]: One with a head cold, limited exposure to bash internals like autocomplete, and more important work to accomplish.